-5.20.
-RDS sessions do not use the GPU with some Microsoft Windows Server releases than using the GPU for rendering.
-However, as a result, 3D applications that use DirectX are prevented from using the GPU.
+5.26.
+RDS sessions do not use the GPU with some Microsoft Windows Server releases

-When some releases of Windows Server are used as a quest OS, Remote Desktop Services (RDS) sessions do not use the GPU.
+When some releases of Windows Server are used as a guest OS, Remote Desktop Services (RDS) sessions do not use the GPU.
 With these releases, the RDS sessions by default use the Microsoft Basic Render Driver instead of the GPU.
-This default setting enables 2D DirectX applications such as Microsoft Office to use software rendering, which can be more efficient
+This default setting enables 2D DirectX applications such as Microsoft Office to use software rendering, which can be more efficient than using the GPU for rendering.
+However, as a result, 3D applications that use DirectX are prevented from using the GPU.